connexcs/docs/docs/setup/integrations/webphone.md

 Your Web Phone should now be working.

-## Web Phone Configuration
+## Configure Web Phone

 Step 1: Set up CNAME record

-1. Sign in to your domain's account at your domain host.
+1. Access your domain account at your domain host.
 2. Locate the page for updating your domain's DNS records.
 The page might be called something like DNS Management, Name Server Management, or Advanced Settings.
 3. Locate the CNAME records for your domain.
 4. Add a new domain record, (such as `webphone.yourdomain.com`, where `yourdomain.com` is the domain that you own.